 Tree of Life Labyrinth

 We named our labyrinth the Tree of Life Labyrinth to remind walkers of a tree, deeply rooted in the earth and reaching high to the sun, connecting all of God’s creation.
-The Tree of Life Labyrinth, placed under two old, majestic oak trees, inspires the spiritual journey, calling people to nurture their spirituality and to grow in wholeness.
+The Tree of Life Labyrinth, situated under two majestic live oak trees, inspires the spiritual journey, calling people to nurture their spirit and grow in wholeness.
 As an ancient tool, the labyrinth is used to clear the mind, guide inner healing, and deepen self-knowledge.
 It is a pathway to hear God speaking, walking in meditation, contemplation, and prayer.

 This outdoor 36-foot, five-circuit, Cretan-style labyrinth, walkways, memorial prayer garden and worship space were built in October 2016; landscaping and grounds were completed in spring of 2017.